opencybersecurityalliance/stix-shifter/README.md

   -h, --help            show this help message and exit
 ```

-### Transmission is called with the following ordered parameters:
+#### Transmission is called with the following ordered parameters

 ```
 <Data Source (ie. "qradar")> <Connection Params: '{"host":"host ip address", "port":"port number", "cert":"certificate"}'> <'{"auth": {authentication}}'> <Transmission Operation: ping, query, status, results or is_async> <Operation input>
 ```

-**Data source:** This will be the name of the module used for transmission.
-Currently stix-shifter supports QRadar, Splunk, and Bigfix.
+**Data source:** This is the name of the module used for transmission.
+Currently, stix-shifter supports QRadar, Splunk, and Bigfix.

 **Connection Parameters:** Data source IP, port, and certificate